k2view-academy/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/07_search_configuration.md

 - Add the following parameter to the Memory section:
   - **bootstrap.system_call_filter: false**

-Note that an installation of the Search provider is required, as it is not included in the Fabric installation package.
+Note that an installation of the search provider is required, as it is not included in the Fabric installation package.